XenyxNZ/Arma-3-Performance-Guide/README.md

 A list of all available parameters can be found [here](https://community.bistudio.com/wiki/Arma_3:_Startup_Parameters).

-### Which performance related parameters to set
+### Which parameters to set
-Optionally, you can copy these prewritten parameters and paste them as is: `-maxFileCacheSize=12288 -setThreadCharacteristics`
+Optionally, you can copy the below prewritten parameters and paste them as is:
+`-maxFileCacheSize=12288 -setThreadCharacteristics`

 * -setThreadCharacteristics
 	* This registers the game's executable as a "Game" in Windows for additional performance.